alexpaul/Algorithms-and-Pseudocode/README.md

 ## Algorithms

-**Algorithms** are actions and steps or directions involved in solving a function or a part of a program.
+**Algorithms** are a series of steps involved in solving a function or a part of a program.
 The efficiency of a chosen algorithm is calculated using Big O notation, namely runtime and space complexity.

 #### Example: How to Make a Cake